 A tow to the dealer and Sherm said; “I think your transmission is shot.”
 We’ll have to order a new one and it will take at least a week, maybe ten days for us to replace it.
 I really needed a car for work – this was before “courtesy cars”, so I asked the Sales Manager if he had something he could loan me.
 He thought for awhile, then pointed at a rusted 1972 Ford Country Squire – with a broken back window – “How about that?”
 As they say, beggars can’t be choosers…

 After about ten cold and drafty days, Sherm called and said the car was ready.
 As suspected, the transmission had been defective.

 Back on the road again – well, at least for three months.
 Then I started to smell gas one night after a fairly long drive.
 Popping the hood, I noticed gas leaking from the base of the carburetor.
 Geez… Call the tow truck and back to the dealer it went.
 Sherm had it for a couple days and then said to me; “I’m not really supposed to tell you this but your carburetor wasn’t torqued to specs at the factory – we replaced the gasket and tightened it to specs – it’s fine now.”

 But that was it for me – I’d had enough of that car trying to kill me.
 I traded it in after just six months – the shortest period I’ve ever owned a car.

-Last week I posted an article on my 1969 Olds Delta 88 – that car had over 100K miles on it and the only thing I replaced was the water pump – and even with all those miles it still felt rock solid and well made.
+Previously I posted an article on my 1969 Olds Delta 88 – that car had over 100K miles on it and the only thing I replaced was the water pump – and even with all those miles it still felt rock solid and well made.
 Fast forward a decade and this is what mighty GM had become.
-And as we know, as the ‘80’s would continue, it would only get worse…

 So, I hope this tawdry tale didn’t depress anyone over their breakfast.
 Just smile – after forty years, I can chuckle a little about it now too…